 2.4.3.
-To every filament light source conforming to a type approved under this Regulation there shall be affixed in the space referred to in paragraph 2.3.1.5., in addition to the inscriptions required under paragraph 2.3.1., an international approval mark consisting of:
+To every light source conforming to a type approved under this Regulation there shall be affixed in the space referred to in paragraph 2.3.1.6., in addition to the inscriptions required under paragraph 2.3.1., an approval mark consisting of:

 2.4.3.1.
 A truncated circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval.